jsusser/Computing-for-Economics-4370/README.md

-﻿# Smoking and Mortality (NHANES 2013â€“2014)
+# Smoking and Mortality (NHANES 2013–2014)

 Analyze smoking and mortality using NHANES DEMO/SMQ linked to NCHS mortality.
-The pipeline is modular, reproducible, and produces a LaTeX report with tables and figures in `output/`.
+The pipeline is modular and reproducible, producing a single LaTeX report with tables and figures in `output/`.

 ## Repository Layout